Argandov/DigitalForensicsToolset/README.md

 # Digital evidence chain of custody
 * Do not forget to follow the correct guidelines for digital evidence **chain of custody** so that your evidence is admissible in legal courts
 * Do not forget to create hashes for all your images, files, memory dumps etc...
+* Always be an impartial and a very meticulous examiner whether you are working for the prosecution or for the defendant team

 # License
 This program is licensed under MIT License - you are free to distribute, change, enhance and include any of the code of this application in your tools.
 I only expect adequate attribution and citation of this work.
 The attribution should include the title of the program, the author (me!) and the site or the document where the program is taken from.